JohnTerragnoli/ECE281_Lab2_real/README.md

 #**Designing the Four Bit Adder**
 After this 1 bit full adder was created, four of them were combined in order to create a four bit adder.
+The carry out of the full adder before was inputed into the carry in of the full add following it.
+At this point, A and B were input into the full adders without any changes.
+This restricts the design to just adding.

 The Schematic of the four bit adder can be seen below:
 ![alt tag](https://raw.github.com/JohnTerragnoli/ECE281_Lab2_real/master/4%20Bit%20Adder%20Schematic.JPG "$ Bit Add Schematic")

-This four bit adder was

 This schematic dictated the code made in the file that allowed the 4 bit adder to work.
 This file can be seen here:https://raw.github.com/JohnTerragnoli/ECE281_Lab2_real/master/Four_Bit_Adder_Structural.vhd